Why is the word Science so difficult to define?

 A simple, concrete definition of science emerges: Observation of reality for the purpose of learning new information.
 The complementary definition of science—as a body of knowledge—refers to information that is already learned, versus the learning process.

 The word Science has been hijacked by those who are compelled by dysfunction to prevent science from happening.
 “If we don’t like the subject, then it cannot be science.”
-Therefore, it should not be funded, observed, taught, or otherwise acknowledged.
+Therefore, it should not be funded, explored, taught, or otherwise acknowledged.
 It should not be learned.
-Learning becomes immoral, while those who learn are called “stupid,” including actual scientists who make helpful discoveries.
+Learning is deemed immoral, while those who learn are called “stupid,” including actual scientists who make helpful discoveries.